Why put your ML results into a dashboard

 In the above use case, I’m evaluating 12 feature time-series for 12 cryptocurrencies and that amounts to 144 charts.
 Perhaps I am a little too ambitious to run the test for all the cryptocurrencies in one go.
 Then again I don’t see why I shouldn’t, since the steps for the analysis are pretty much the same.

 What would you do in this case?
 Would you run the notebook repeatedly or duplicate it once for each cryptocurrency?
-I chose to load my data into atoti and visualize the time-series using interactive dashboards.
+I chose to load my data into Atoti and visualize the time-series using interactive dashboards.

 Now I am able to put together my analysis within a common view and filter by the cryptocurrency that I want to dive in.
 Did I mention that I also loaded each differencing of the time-series into the cube?